 Given current travel restrictions, we're working high schools and partners to host and participate in virtual visits to meet people like you.

 We’re so excited you’re considering Penn College.
 Just follow the steps below to find out what to submit and when.
-And if you need some help, your Admissions Counselor will be there for you along the way.
+And if you need some help, our Admissions team will be there for you along the way.

 There are two ways that we accept applications.
 Choose the option that makes sense for you.
 You only need to submit one application.
 There is never a fee to apply.

 Our institutional application is for everyone.
 Whether you’re enrolling directly after high school, have taken a gap year, are coming from the the military, or are an adult learner attending college for the first time.